 Keith assists clients by effectively resolving disputes, whether through settlement, mediation/arbitration, or litigation.
 He advocates for clients in all aspects of civil and regulatory litigation and appeals, and is practical and conscientious when guiding clients through the process of resolving a dispute in state or federal court.

-Although Keith has experience in a wide variety of civil and regulatory matters, he focuses on business, environmental, real estate, construction, land use, and probate litigation.
-In addition, Keith assists clients with various real estate transactions, conveyancing, and land use permitting.
+Although Keith has experience in a wide variety of civil and regulatory matters, he focuses on business, real estate, land use, and fiduciary litigation, including Trust and Estate litigation and ERISA litigation.
+Keith also assists clients with administrative appeals and litigation with state and federal agencies.

 Before joining Verrill, Keith served two years as a law clerk for the Honorable Alexander H. Sands of the Massachusetts Land Court, where he participated in the adjudication of numerous appeals of municipal board decisions related to Massachusetts land use permitting and litigation related to claims of right, title, or interest in real property.
 Keith served as a commissioner for five years on the City of Salem Conservation Commission, and now serves as Commissioner for the Town of Hamilton, where he is involved in hearing matters concerning the Massachusetts Wetland Protection Act and Hamilton Conservation Bylaw.